KarrLab/gdoc_down/README.md

 The example model is released under the [MIT license](LICENSE).

 ## Development team
-`gdoc-down` was developed by [Jonathan Karr](http://www.karrlab.org) at the Icahn School of Medicine at Mount Sinai in New York, USA.
+`gdoc_down` was developed by [Jonathan Karr](http://www.karrlab.org) at the Icahn School of Medicine at Mount Sinai in New York, USA.

 ## Questions and comments
 Please contact the [Jonathan Karr](http://www.karrlab.org) with any questions or comments.